Christ as Savior and Lord

 - That what God’s Law declares to be sinful (for example, adultery or theft) need not be regarded as sinful in all times and situations.

 - That Christians, as men who have been freed from the curse of the Law, no longer need the instruction of the Law to know what God’s will is for their life and conduct.

 We believe, teach and confess that the primary mission of the church is to make disciples of every nation by bearing witness to Jesus Christ through the preaching of the Gospel and the administration of the Sacraments.

 Other necessary activities of the church, such as ministering to men’s physical needs, are to serve the church’s primary mission and its goal that men will believe and confess Jesus Christ as their Lord and Savior.

-We therefore reject any views of the mission of the church which imply that an adequate or complete witness to Jesus Christ can be made without proclaiming or verbalizing the Gospel.
+We, therefore, reject any views of the mission of the church which implies that an adequate or complete witness to Jesus Christ can be made without proclaiming or verbalizing the Gospel.